aleichter/financial-portfolio/README.md

 # A learning event log for EventSourcing and EventStore
 ## Motivation
 At some point over the last two years I became fascinated with EventSourcing.
-It started with a talk from Martin Fowler that I watched while doing research on Event Driven Architecture in preparation for a heavy transaction based project. [<sup>1</sup>](#footnotes) Based on this talk I
- Additionally learning Domain Driven Design (DDD) EventSourcing, Command Query Responsibility Segregation (CQRS), Test Driven Development (TDD), Immutables and EventStore
+It started with a talk from Martin Fowler that I watched while doing research on Event Driven Architecture in preparation for a heavy transaction based project. [<sup>1</sup>](#footnotes) This repo is to document my own journey that started with EventSourcing but expanded to multiple tangents that cover a wide variety of topics including:  EventSourcing, EventStore (https://www.eventstore.com/), Domain Driven Design (DDD), Event Storming, Command Query Responsibility Segregation (CQRS), Test Driven Development (TDD), Immutables, NodeJs, TypeScript, gRPC, Envoy, Keycloak, and more.

+## Projects
+financial-portfolio - parent project
+|-> doc - supplemental documents used in this README file.  (e.g. drawio diagrams, etc.)
+|-> envoy - yaml files for envoy configurations
+|-> financial-portfolio-react-ui - the react ui
+|-> jmeter - jmeter scripts used for load testing and validating load testing a gRPC endpoint
+|-> portfolio-service - this is the primary service of the example application
+|-> protos - storing the shared proto-buffers for use by gRCP clients and servers in child-projects

 ## The Business Problem